Tips for 2019 Holiday Shipping & Last Dates to Ship!

-As many companies have already planned promotions and are finalizing forecasting, it’s important to remember key carrier cut off times to ensure a positive experience for your customers.
+As many companies have already planned promotions and are finalizing forecasting, it’s important to remember key carrier cut-off dates to ensure a positive experience for your customers.
 Here are a few tips from our Transportation and Compliance team to keep your holiday shipping running smoothly.

 Many Service Level Guarantees are suspended during this time

-While some service levels, particularly for Air and International Deliveries, remain in force most ground delivery service levels are suspended during the holidays.
-UPS, for example, suspends any Service Level Guarantees during this timeframe.
+While some service levels, particularly for air and international deliveries, remain in force, most ground delivery service levels are suspended during the holidays.
 We suggest that you work with your carrier or 3PL provider to determine which service levels will continue to be guaranteed.

-Unlike non-postal based solutions, e.g., UPS Ground or FedEx Ground, USPS and DHL Global Mail may not be able to provide day definite delivery dates.
-In these instances it’s best to play it safe and not guarantee delivery by Christmas for any orders placed after a certain point.
-(Our transportation team recommends December 10, 2018 as a safe cut-off date).
+Unlike non-postal based solutions, e.g., UPS Ground or FedEx Ground, USPS and DHL Global Mail may not be able to provide day-definite delivery dates.
+In these instances, it’s best to play it safe and not guarantee delivery by Christmas for any orders placed after a certain point.
+(Our transportation team recommends December 9, 2019 as a safe cut-off date).